Becoming an Animal Osteopath (AO)

 As a member of the General Osteopathic Council, you demonstrate that you are suitably qualified to carry out osteopathy on the general public.
 This signifies that you work professionally, using critical analysis and understand the need for a working hypothesis before creating a treatment plan for your patient.

-Also, having a postgraduate qualification in animal osteopathy demonstrates to owners that you care about the service you provide.
-For many years, animal osteopaths could only acquire their skills through work experience and hours of hands on practice, but the educational setting is changing and more and more osteopaths want to acquire a formal qualification to indicate their level of skill.
+Also, having a qualification in animal osteopathy demonstrates to owners that you care about the service you provide.
+For many years, animal osteopaths could only acquire skills through work experience and hours of hands on practice, but the educational setting is changing dramatically and more and more osteopaths want to acquire a formal qualification to indicate their level of skill.
+All three of the providers listed above, produce courses that can be used to support entry onto the Register of Animal Musculoskeletal Practitioners (Stage I application).

 We should highlight at this stage that it is an offence for any person (other than the owner) to treat an animal, unless a veterinary referral has been achieved.
 This should be acquired by the osteopath – not the owner – and acts to ensure that the animal is suitable for osteopathic treatment.